EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 possible attacks where those values are manipulated by attackers.
 We should debate whether the certificates should be protected by the signature.
 Pro: generally better for security to sign everything.
-Con: in some contexts, it may be difficult to have the certificates prior to signing, but that's ok because most evidence carrier formats also allow you to attatch the signatures externally.
+Con: in some contexts, it may be difficult to have the certificates prior to signing, but that's ok because most evidence carrier formats also allow you to attach the signatures externally.

 # Claims

-Since no claims are marked as MANDATORY, the SetOfClaims MAY be empty.
+Since no claims are marked as MANDATORY, the attribute 'claims' MAY be empty.
 Each claim MAY only appear once.
 EDNOTE: I think that's taken care of by "SET OF".

 For ease of reading, claims have been separated into two lists: